Did you know that the human gut is closely connected to many of the most important systems in your body?

 5. Keep Hydrated

-Actively “flushing out” imbalances in your gut with plenty of H20 will help restore balance to your system and make room for healthy gut microbiota to flourish.
+Actively “flushing out” imbalances in your gut with plenty of H20 can help restore balance to your system and make room for healthy gut microbiota to flourish.
 Although recommended water intake can vary, having water with you on the go and sipping it throughout the day can really make a huge difference!

 6. Try High Quality Prebiotics Or Probiotics